up9inc/mockintosh/Templating.md

 ### Using JSONPath Syntax

-You can reference certain fields from request's JSON by using `jsonPath` helper like this: `jsonPath request.body '$.key'`.
+You can reference certain fields from request's JSON by using `jsonPath` helper like this: `jsonPath request.json '$.key'`.